Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

-In \S \ref{cof}, we adapt and extend nonequivariant arguments of Segal and Woolfson \cite{Seg, Woolf} to prove the following result, which applies to a general topological group $G$ and is of independent interest.
+In \autoref{cof}, we adapt and extend nonequivariant arguments of Segal and Woolfson \cite{Seg, Woolf} to prove the following result.
 It is perhaps surprising that we only need $X$ to be special, not \gen-special, for the first statement and that we do not know how to derive either statement from the other.
 However, we will only make use of the second statement in this paper.